Arcadia of My Youth: Sequel TV series

-The fight against the Illumidas is continued in the 1982–1983 TV series Endless Road SSX.
+The fight against the Illumidas is continued in the 1982–1983 TV series Endless Orbit SSX.
 This series suffered low viewer ratings, as it aired during the waning years of the Matsumoto-boom that started in the 1970s with Space Battleship Yamato.
 By this time, Japanese audiences' interest had moved on to the trend in mecha shows that began after Macross and Mobile Suit Gundam.
 The Matsumoto-boom would completely die off by 1983 with the release of the theatrical film Final Yamato, and aside from a few isolated one-off projects, no new regularly produced anime based on Matsumoto works would be released until 1998.
 Discotek Media licensed Endless Road SSX for North American territories, and was officially released in English in 2017.

 Comic adaptation

 The American comic book company Eternity Comics published an original comic series based on Captain Harlock.
 It theoretically picked up where Arcadia of My Youth left off, and was also written in an attempt to bridge the storylines of Galaxy Express 999 and 1978's Space Pirate Captain Harlock TV series.
 The comic also featured several significant story-arcs titled "Deathshadow Rising", "Fall of the Empire", and "The Machine Men", which would theoretically lead into the Galaxy Express 999 stories.
 The comic series ran from 1989 to 1992, and was scripted by Robert W. Gibson, and drawn by Ben Dunn and Tim Eldred.